 - 3 ounces freshly squeezed lemon juice from about 3 lemons

-- 3 ounces simple syrup (see note above)
+- 3 ounces simple syrup (see note)

 - 1 (750 milliliter) bottle chilled Prosecco